 OMAHA | A former Winnebago Tribal Council member was placed on probation Monday for theft from the tribe's casino.

-Chief U.S. District Judge Laurie Camp Smith placed Louis Houghton, 70, on five years probation and ordered him to pay $36,500 in restitution to the tribe.
+Chief U.S. District Judge Laurie Smith Camp placed Thomas Snowball, 56, on five years probation and ordered him to pay $36,500 in restitution.

-Houghton had pleaded guilty in U.S. District Court in Omaha in May to theft from a gaming establishment on Indian lands.
+Snowball had pleaded guilty in U.S. District Court in Omaha in August to one count of theft from a gaming establishment on Indian lands.
 As part of a plea agreement, charges of conspiracy and wire fraud were dismissed.